juju4/ansible-mhnclient/README.md

 ```

 If you use kippo or cowrie, after first execution, you must change ssh port in your inventory file (manual inventory or vagrant .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory) or Vagrantfile (config.ssh.port) else you will have no connection.
 Eventually, you can override it from ansible command line (-e).

-May need to add a Maxmind dependency for honeymap (configured to look into /var/maxmind)

 It is recommended to reboot system after the ansible playbook as updates probably includes kernel one and to ensure everything is fine.
 Playbook can do it but default variable is noreboot true.